-For many first-time property owners in Singapore, the most common choice is HDB flats.
+For many first-time property owners in Singapore, whether local resident or foreign, the most common choice is HDB flats.
 HDB stands for Housing Development Board.
 It's the body that monitors the public housing market in the country.
 HDB housing also refers to the country's public houses.

 First, you've got to be eligible for these flats.
 BTO's have stricter eligibility criteria than resale flats, including an income ceiling, a limit on previous flat purchases, and more.